+Burke: 1.
+Immutability.
+Once you put transactions onto the blockchain, because of the way the architecture is set up, it’s really difficult to alter that record.
+Other data sharing platforms don’t have the advantage of a singular record.
+2. Decentralization.
+Everyone has access to the same leger that can be shared in real time across a global supply chain.
+Most of the other data sharing platforms are emphasized in one-to-one communication, whereas blockchain is many-to-many.
 3. Flexibility and interest from the development community.
 There’s a lot of creativity associated with blockchain applications right now.
 There are a lot of developers coming up with interesting ideas of how to maximize the architecture to work for food traceability applications.
 Because it has an economic structure where you are using tokens that are powering the data processing, you can potentially do interesting things with incentivizing inputting data into a traceability system and monetizing it.
 We’re exploring that in the global dialogue—looking to see how you can tie the value of traceability data upstream, because that will help incentivize the entire ecosystem.
 There have been limited trials with startups that have been looking at incentivizing data collection through blockchain.

+FST: Where do you see blockchain headed in five years?
 Burke: I don’t see the actual architectural idea of blockchain idea going away.
 It’s a fairly brilliant way of ensuring that valuable data isn’t double counted or deleted.
 It helps reduce some risk.

 The next five years will depend on what the end retailers end up adopting.
 In western markets, more specifically North America, the retailers have a lot of leverage in what standards and best practices are kept and carried through.
 So it will depend a lot on those large end retailers and how comfortable they are in adopting blockchain, and the decisions that they make behind blockchain providers.